cloudblog004/fantasticfoodies/content/en/posts/1603-recipe-of-ultimate-lemon-n-garlic-slow-roasted-chicken-and-amp-vegetables.md

-So that's going to wrap it up for this exceptional food lemon-n-garlic slow roasted chicken &amp; vegetables recipe.
+So that's going to wrap it up for this exceptional food lemon-n-garlic slow roasted chicken & vegetables recipe.
 Thanks so much for your time.
 I'm sure that you can make this at home.
 There is gonna be interesting food at home recipes coming up.
 Remember to bookmark this page in your browser, and share it to your loved ones, colleague and friends.
 Thank you for reading.
 Go on get cooking!